Editor's note: This story has been updated to include additional details and comments

 One more thing

-Smith said HB 2 also included funding increases for the reimbursement of two certification exams per student and the cost of fingerprinting and criminal background checks.
-Per-district funding is unknown as of press time, but legislators set a statewide cap at $20 million.
+Smith said HB 2 included funding increases for reimbursement of two certification exams per student and to cover items like criminal background checks.
+Legislators set a statewide cap at $20 million, but per-district funding is unknown as of press time.